 The Gods – Forget About Front Row Seats

-When the theatre was still in its prime, Roman dignitaries and other VIPs would gather and be seated in the uppermost section of the theatre rather than opting for those seats which were closest to the performers.
+When the theater was still in its prime, Roman dignitaries and other VIPs would gather and be seated in the uppermost section of the theater rather than opting for those seats which were closest to the performers.
 This uppermost section was and still is known as “The Gods”.

 When To Photograph This Roman Legacy

 If you’re serious about photography, then you’ll want to visit the Roman Theatre in Amman in the morning or late afternoon.
 Morning time is excellent since the natural light is somewhat softer than it is during the day, but late afternoon, just before the sun sets, is also a great time for taking pictures, especially from the top tiers.

 At night the entire theatre is illuminated with floodlights, so this might also be a good time to take some remarkably unique photos.
 For the ultimate photo experience, one should try to visit during a time when one or other event is being hosted in the theatre.
 After all, not many people get to photograph or record a live play taking place in a Roman theatre which is essentially thousands of years old.

 If you would like to visit the Roman Theatre in Amman, along with countless other historical attractions in this ancient land, please explore our Egypt and Jordan Tours.
 We offer several unbeatable tour packages, and we can also customize a tour specifically for your own personal requirements.